 The Honors College hosts a "Spring Speaker" each year who brings to the campus an important, scholarly discussion that is current and interdisciplinary.
 Traditionally, prior to the speaker's arrival, a book group open to faculty, staff, and students is sponsored by the College to engage the community in the topic at hand and enliven discussion, debate, and promote opportunities for inquiry.
 For info on the current reading group, please contact Kate Bruce.

-Co-sponsored by: Office of the Provost, College of Arts and Sciences, Cameron School of Business, College of Health & Applied Human Services; School of Nursing, Depts of Psychology, Communication Studies, Marketing; Honors Scholars Association and Wilmington Fellows; The Invisible Gorilla Reading Group.
+Co-sponsored by: Office of the Provost; Departments of Biology & Marine Biology, Geography & Geology, English, and Communication Studies; College of Health & Applied Human Services; School of Health & Applied Human Sciences; Randall Library; Center for Teaching Excellence; Honors Scholars Association and Wilmington Fellows; The Your Inner Fish Reading Group.

 Past speakers for the Honors College have included: Dr. Dan Simons, Ms. Minnie Jean Brown Trickey, Dr. Kenneth Miller, Mr. Richard Leakey, Dr. E.O.
 Wilson, Dr. Sarah Boysen, Mr. Seth Kramer and Dr. David Harrison, Mr. David Quammen, Mr. Nat Faxon and Mr. Jim Rash, Mr. Paul Loeb, Dr. Paul Zubrin, Dr. Mark Plotkin, Dr. Michael Ruse, Dr. Maeve Leakey, Mr. Charles Mann, and Mr. Ralph Nader.